Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	-  Make and Change splash screen
 		- Have Logo in it
 	- Make a new Tutorial/info Screen about OXr Trail
+	- Find out how to make popup logs in the quest 2 manager

 ## Step 12 Plans